 For industries considering the potential impact of machine learning on business processes and job roles, it’s not a question of if — but how much — they’ll put machine learning to use to drive growth and innovation.

-2018 was a bellwether year for machine learning, with companies growing their AI initiatives to advance autonomous driving, data security, fraud detection and personalization of the retail experience, among numerous applications.
+Companies are rapidly growing AI initiatives to advance autonomous driving, data security, fraud detection and personalization of the retail experience, among numerous applications.
 And it doesn’t appear to be slowing down.

-The two other sectors shifting rapidly to adopt machine learning the most are the automotive, aerospace, supply chain and transport and the consumer, with 87% and 82% of companies in these industries expecting to adopt machine learning in some form by 2022, respectively.
+The two other sectors shifting rapidly to adopt machine learning are the automotive, aerospace, supply chain and transport sector and the consumer sector, with 87% and 82% of companies in these industries expecting to adopt machine learning in some form by 2022.

 Changing roles and new jobs in machine learning

-Companies overwhelmed by the prospect of adopting machine learning technology at a large scale should focus on finding value and time savings in critical organizations where adoption will be most seamless, and use those successful test cases as a roadmap for other organizations.
-For example, beginning with automating simple, repeatable tasks in IT frees humans from repetitive work and empowers them to devote time to strategic and creative activities.
+Companies overwhelmed by the prospect of adopting machine learning technology at a large scale should focus on finding value and time savings in critical organizations where adoption will be most seamless, and use those successful test cases as a roadmap.
+For example, starting with automating simple, repeatable tasks in IT will free humans from repetitive work and empower them to devote time to strategic and creative activities.
 Those activities will then fuel continued technological innovation.